What is an ACE credit recommendation?

 How do I find out which colleges accept ACE credit recommendations?

-To find a Network college, please visit: ACE Credit College and University Network.
+To find an institution in the Network, please visit: ACE Credit College and University Network.

 How do colleges make decisions about the transfer of ACE credit recommendations?